ArttuLe/k-nn-image-classification/README.md

-# k-nn-image-classification
+# k-nn_image_classification
-K-NN image classification project for Datastructures and Algorithms course at the University of Helsinki.
+k-nearest neighbours image classification project for Datastructures and Algorithms course at the University of Helsinki.

 ### Links to documentation